szaumoor/ZS_ItemPack/README.md

 ## Credits
 - To BeamDog and Bioware for the game, obviously.
 - zenblack for providing icons for **LITERALLY every item in this mod**.
 All hail to his mighty icon-making skills.
+- zenblack again for brainstorming functionalities and descriptions for some of the items
-- zenblack, dark0dave and others who have helped me with the modding process or by providing resources, as well as their creativity for some of the descriptions
+- dark0dave and others who have helped me with the modding process or by providing resources
 - People on Discord generally for their help